Archive for January, 2007

 Electric circuits analogy to water pipes

-Sometimes calculating parameters and behaviour of some objects may be much easier when using analogy to objects with well developed theory and calculation methodology.
-In earlier article we analysed power dissipation of electronic devices using Ohms law where Voltage=temperature, Current=Dissipation and Resistance=Thermal resistance.
-This time lets look how can electronic devices transformed in water [...]
+Sometimes calculating some objects’ parameters and behavior may be much easier when using analogy to objects with well-developed theory and calculation methodology.
+In an earlier article, we analyzed power dissipation of electronic devices using Ohms law where Voltage=temperature, Current=Dissipation, and Resistance=Thermal resistance.
+This time let’s look at how electronic devices can be transformed into water pipes and vice versa.
+Let’s take the Voltage source.
+A simple battery is like a water pump which provides Pressure (a voltage analogy): The second electronic element is a resistor.
+Resistors can be imagined as water pipes with a smaller aperture.
+The higher resistance is – the smaller aperture of the pipe:

 Thermal analysis of semiconductor devices-when do you need heat-sinks

-Every electronics constructor and engineer knows that electronic devices like IC’s voltage regulators and CPU heats up.
-Temperature is critical parameter for reliable system operation.
-System reliability is very closely related to device temperature high or low.
-While temperature increases the reliability drops exponentially.
-If you look in device datasheets you will find a [...]
+Every electronics constructor and engineer knows that electronic devices like IC’s voltage regulators and CPU heat up.
+Temperature is a critical parameter for reliable system operation.
+System reliability is very closely related to devise temperature high or low.
+While temperature increases, the reliability drops exponentially.
+If you look in device datasheets, you will find a recommended Operating temperature range.
+For instance, the Voltage regulator 7805 can normally operate at 0 – 70°C temperature range when maximum Junction Temperature can reach 150°C. So how is the operating temperature range calculated?
+It is not as difficult as it may look like.
+We know that temperature is analogous to voltage, thermal resistance changed to electric resistance, power dissipation is as current, then:

 PCB construction methods for embedded controllers